thtroyer/imdb-downloader/README.md

 Unfortunately, the data provided is in [tsv](https://en.wikipedia.org/wiki/Tab-separated_values) format and the files are quite large and difficult to work with and join across.

-This script downloads the data, extracts the files, and imports it into a sqlite database so that queries can be written against it.
+This script downloads zipped files, extracts them, and imports the data into a sqlite database so that queries can be written against it.

 ## Requirements